lawal2345/child-mental-health-screener/README.md

 - Developed for research and demonstration purposes only
 - Requires human clinical supervision for any practical application

-## Research Context

-This work is part of a PhD application focusing on:
-- Developing AI tools for child mental health pathways
-- Early identification of anxiety and depression in children
-- Implementation aligned with the THRIVE framework
-- Responsible AI development in healthcare settings

 ## Validation

 This prototype demonstrates the technical approach.
 The full research project will involve: